 For output method, the recognition of construction revenue and costs requires significant management assumptions, judgements and estimates in determining the measure of progress for the survey of work performed and determining the total contract costs to complete, which were used to determine the provision for onerous contracts and when it is probable that the total contract costs would exceed the total contract revenue and remaining costs.
 In addition, significant judgements and estimates are required to determine the likelihood of the approvals of the contract modifications by the customers and the final approved amounts.

-The carrying amounts of contract assets and contract liabilities arising from construction contracts and facilities management at the end of the reporting period were \$20,589,000 and \$3,875,000 (2022: \$16,076,000 and \$8,423,000) respectively.
+The carrying amounts of contract assets and contract liabilities arising from construction contracts and facilities management at the end of the reporting period were \$31,991,000 and \$nil (2023: \$20,589,000 and \$3,875,000) respectively.